 The sudden scars on Thranduil's face are a creation of the film adaptation.
 According to J.R.R.
 Tolkien's texts and books, the last battle where Thranduil fought was the last alliance at the end of the Second Age (about 3000 years earlier), where Sauron was defeated.
 The scars, a creative liberty of the writers, represent a symbol of Thranduil's endurance by war.

-This is the only movie in the Middle Earth series directed by Peter Jackson to not feature Frodo and Gollum and the first of the many Middle Earth films including animated ones not to feature Elrond leaving Gandalf being the only one to appear in every single film based on Middle Earth series written by J.R.R.
-Tolkien as Bilbo doesn't appear in The Lord of the Rings: The Two Towers (2002)
+This is the only movie in the Middle Earth series directed by Peter Jackson to not feature Frodo and Gollum.
+It is also the first of the many Middle Earth films, including animated ones, not to feature Elrond.
+This leaves Gandalf and Galadriel as the only ones to appear in every single film based on Middle Earth series written by J.R.R.
+Tolkien, as Bilbo doesn't appear in The Lord of the Rings: The Two Towers (2002).

 The 48 FPS 3D movie was shipped to some theaters via a standard SATA hard drive.
 It was shipped with a security code that prevented the content from being viewed or copied until the code was released by the distributor about 24 hours in advance of the initial release time of the movie.
 The 48 fps 3D version of the movie occupied 639 GB of data on the SATA hard drive.
 The theater in question could have downloaded the entire movie via a secure satellite link, but the download would have taken more than a full 24 hours.
 Given that 96 frames per second are required for the 3D picture (48 fps for each eye), the data size for each frame for each eye is about .66 megabytes.

 Peter Jackson admits he misread the text when depicting the Eye of Sauron in the Lord of the Rings films.
 Sauron's appearance in this film, as a black apparition forming the pupil of the Eye, is much closer to Tolkien's descriptions.